nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     * Self-assignment defaults to `m/Myself` when `m/` and `o/` flags are omitted.

 Examples:
-* `task todo m/John d/Finish user guide` adds a todo called “Finish user guide” assigned by John to you.
+* `task todo m/Alex Yeoh d/Finish user guide` adds a todo called “Finish user guide” assigned by Alex Yeoh to you.
-* `task todo o/Sam d/Finish the assignment #/cs2103` adds a todo called “Finish the assignment” tagged as "cs2103" and assigned to Sam.
+* `task todo o/Bernice Yu d/Finish the assignment #/cs2103` adds a todo called “Finish the assignment” tagged as "cs2103" and assigned to Bernice Yu.
 * `task todo o/Myself d/Upload slides` adds a todo called “Upload slides” which is self-assigned by you.
 * `task todo d/Finish essay` adds a todo called "Finish essay" which you assign to yourself.